elipinska/codeclan_wk07_day1_homework/model_a_system_homework.md

 ### MVP:

-1. Visitor has age, height, money
+1. Visitor has age, height, money DONE
 2. Using a 'Attraction' abstract class (which has a 'name'), create some classes for Rollercoaster, Dodgems, Park, Playground.
+DONE
 3. Using a 'Stall' abstract class (which has a 'name', 'ownerName' and 'parkingSpot'), create some classes for IceCreamStall, CandyFlossStall, TobaccoStall.
+DONE

 5. Interfaces would be:

-	IChargeable needs: double priceFor(Visitor)
+	IChargeable needs: double priceFor(Visitor) DONE
-	IRestrictable needs: Boolean isAllowedTo(Visitor)
+	IRestrictable needs: Boolean isAllowedTo(Visitor) DONE
-	IEnjoyable needs: int getFunRating(), String getName()
+	IEnjoyable needs: int getFunRating(), String getName() DONE

-	- Playground is IRestrictable and has a maximum age of 15
+	- Playground is IRestrictable and has a maximum age of 15 DONE
-	- TobaccoStall is IRestrictable and has a minimum age of 18
+	- TobaccoStall is IRestrictable and has a minimum age of 18 DONE
-	- Rollercoster is IRestrictable and requires you to be over 145cm tall and over 12 years of age
+	- Rollercoster is IRestrictable and requires you to be over 145cm tall and over 12 years of age DONE

 	- Rollercoaster, Dodgems are IChargeable but charge half price to children under 12 years old.
+DONE
 	- All Stalls are IChargeable but they have the same price irrespectable of who is buying.
+DONE
 	- Park and Playground have no price to enter, but other Attractions do.
+DONE

 	- add a new class variable `int funRating` to both Attraction and Stall.
+DONE
-	- now make everything in a park (all Attractions and Stalls) implement IEnjoyable
+	- now make everything in a park (all Attractions and Stalls) implement IEnjoyable DONE
 	- IEnjoyable's method getFunRating is sort of a getter for `int funRating`.
+DONE

 4. ThemePark stores everything that is enjoyable in a collection.